Cosmo-Tech/Babylon/docs/plugins.md

 ## How to create a plugin

-A plugin folder follows a simple basic format :
+A plugin folder follows a simple basic format:

 ```text
 - __init__.py